KDE/digikam-doc/getting_started/quick_start.rst

 Since digiKam directly accesses images in the folders on your hard disk, it is possible for other applications like file managers to remove one or more albums outside of a digiKam session.
 When this happens, the next time digiKam is run it will ask you whether all of the albums that have been removed from the digiKam photographs root path should be deleted from the albums database.
 If you want to move folders around and don't want to do that in digiKam, we suggest you do that while digiKam is running, so the database will be kept in sync and you do not lose any metadata.

 When you use an existing folder of photographs as the Album Library folder, you will notice that the Albums in the Album list do not have photographs as their icons.
 You can add a photo to any album icon by dragging a photograph in the Album onto the folder icon in the left sidebar.
-See :ref:`the Album section <albums_view>` for details of how to change the Album icon.
+See :ref:`the Albums section <albums_view>` for details on how to change the Album icon.

 digiKam uses a dedicated database to store thumbnails produced with an optimized wavelet compression algorithm (PGF).
 There is no way of hiding non-standard thumbnail folders created by another application from the **Albums** list.
 If you want to keep them, you could create an Album Category that just contains all the thumbnail Folders and then view your Albums in :menuselection:`View --> Sort Albums --> By Category` order.
-See :ref:`the Album section <albums_view>` for more information about Album Categories.
+See :ref:`the Albums section <albums_view>` for more information about Album Categories.

 Once you have configured the Album Library Folder you can set up digiKam to work with your digital camera, refer to :ref:`the Camera section <camera_devices>` for more details.
 Good next steps would be to learn how to use :ref:`Albums <albums_view>` and :ref:`Tags  <tags_view>` to arrange and find your photographs.